GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-With artificial intelligence we are summoning the demon.
+The Domain Name Server (DNS) is the Achilles heel of the Web.

-~ Elon Musk
+~ Tim Berners-Lee
 <pre>

 </pre>